What is seasonal affective disorder?

 Because your body's circadian clock monitors changes in day length, those changes result in mood disruption.
 The circadian clock also regulates hormone release, temperature, and metabolism.
 During the fall and winter months, your body produces less serotonin, a hormone that helps regulate mood and contributes to feelings of happiness.

 What's more, changing light-dark cycles affect body temperature, how long it takes you to fall asleep, and how much melatonin the body produces.
 It also influences the production of stress hormones.

 In a nutshell, the fall and winter blues are a biological response to changing light levels.

 Fall time doesn't have to get you down

 If your symptoms aren't that severe, there are a few things you can do to boost your mood:

 - Soak up the sunshine.
-Since lack of light contributes to low mood in the first place, it's essential to get as much sunlight as possible.
+Since lack of light contributes to low mood in the first place, getting as much sunlight as possible is essential.
 This means you should take a walk outside and open up your blinds.
 You can also invest in a SAD lamp that mimics natural light.

 - Exercise more.
 Exercise is a huge mood booster and stress buster.
 It increases the release of feel-good hormones in the brain, helping to alleviate depression.